skytap/well-architected-framework/resiliency/solutions/VTL/IBMi-iSCSI-VTL-Backups.md

 Most of the VTLs work using Fiber connection, but Power FC connections are not allowed in all cloud providers due to architectural constraints.
 Therefore, in cloud implementations, we must use iSCSI-based VTLs.
 A limitation of iSCSI VTL is that it cannot take any backups which need a server to be in restricted mode (Go Save 21,22,23/\*SYSTEM etc.) because the server shuts down the TCP during these backups.
 As a workaround, you can use specially created control groups which help in automating the restricted backups on IBM i servers.

-This document overviews the iSCSI VTL implementation in Skytap IBM i LPARs and the process to perform bare metal recovery (full system backups and recovery to target LPAR).
+This document overviews the iSCSI VTL implementation in {{site.Brand}} IBM i LPARs and the process to perform bare metal recovery (full system backups and recovery to target LPAR).

 ### Scope<a name="takeaways"></a>

 This document covers the following topics:

--   Overview of iSCSI VTL implementation on IBM i LPARs in Skytap
+-   Overview of iSCSI VTL implementation on IBM i LPARs in {{site.Brand}}

 -   Configuration of control groups for restricted backups on iSCSI VTL